5 essential Adobe Premiere Pro effects

 Exponential fade is pretty fancy – it crosses your audio sources, meaning it fades one in while bringing the next track to the front.
 It’s super easy to use: just find it in your Audio Transitions effects, then apply it between your two pieces of audio.
 You can decide how long the transition goes on for, too, by just dragging the effect further across.

 That was a piece of cake.
-Tell you what’s not a piece of cake, though – finding royalty-free, no-hassle tracks to soundtrack your killer footage.
-Lucky we have a catalog of 40,000 tracks and 90,000 sound effects, then.
+Tell you what’s not a piece of cake, though – finding no-hassle tracks to soundtrack your killer footage.
+Lucky we have a catalog of more than 50,000 tracks and 200,000 unique sound effects and variations, then.
 Check it out below!

 3. Gaussian Blur